agreeya-demorepository/demo/README.md

 Review sessions are conducted with usergroup to review the accuracy of BRD and freeze the requirements with usergroup and Product Owner approvals.As part of these sessions UI designs are reviewed and confirmed for implementation.
 Daily Standup meetings with entire team to check progress and bottlenecks is conducted , MoM's for each of these standups is captured and shared with all attendees.
 To Demonstrate that usergroups are involved in the design and development process , please check following references from the GITHUB REPOSITORY

 a.
 JAD sessions conducted with usergroup to know what is needed , goals of project and create prioritized list of requirements ( Field Backlog Priority) in the Redmine tool.
-Pl refer files JAD-Session0526 Usergroup.jpg and JAD-Session0526 in GITHUB > demo > project-mgmt > docs.
-Refer CHHS Prototype Development - Story PBI with Priority.pdf for Prioritization of user stories based in the GITHUB > demo > project-mgmt > docs > Bocklog.
+**Pl refer** files **JAD-Session0526 Usergroup.jpg** and **JAD-Session0526.jpg** in **GITHUB > demo > project-mgmt > docs.**
+Refer **CHHS Prototype Development - Story PBI with Priority.pdf** for Prioritization of user stories based in the **GITHUB > demo > project-mgmt > docs >Backlog.**
 The above information is demonstration of adherence to US Digital Services Play book play WHAT PEOPLE NEED.

 b.
 BRD Review - Usergroup suggested to mandatorily add Requirement for Partialling Filling the Family Registration Form with SAVE AND EXIT functionality is added to the BRD.
-Refer Sec 3.1 for addition of this requirement in GITHUB > demo > project-mgmt > docs > BRD BRD_CHHS-Prototype V1.0.doc .
+Refer Sec 3.1 for addition of this requirement in **GITHUB > demo > project-mgmt > docs > BRD BRD_CHHS-Prototype V1.0.doc** .
 This also demonstrates adherence to US Digital Services Play book play SIMPLE & INTUITIVE where user can save details during Family Registration partially and exit to return later to complete the registration process.
 Also the UI design shows screen navigation using breadcrumbs on every screen informing users of where they are in the website .
 Registration Process shows to the user how many steps of total steps are done thus making UI design simple and intuitive for the users.
 c.
 Sprint 1 Review - UI Refinements suggested by usegroup.A new Story created and added to Backlog in the RedMine tool.
-Refer Sprint Review document  at GITHUB > demo > project-mgmt > docs > SprintReviews mentioning usergroup feedback for UI Design refinements.
+Refer Sprint Review document  at **GITHUB > demo > project-mgmt > docs > SprintReviews** mentioning usergroup feedback for UI Design refinements.
-Pl refer GITHUB > demo > project-mgmt > docs > Bocklog >CHHS Prototype Development - Story PBI with Priority.pdf for REDMINE Backlog ScreenShot with Story # 167 "UI Design- Refinements" added in the backlog .
+Pl refer **GITHUB > demo > project-mgmt > docs > Bocklog >CHHS Prototype Development - Story PBI with Priority.pdf** for REDMINE Backlog ScreenShot with Story # 167 "UI Design- Refinements" added in the backlog .
 This demonstrates that approach followed taking feedback from usergroup during Sprint Reviews leading to subsequent work item in the backlog

 d.
 The website also has a mechanism for allowing users to Report any Technical issues they encounter during their interaction on the website.
-This demonstrates adherence to US Digital Services Play book play DEFAULT TO OPEN .
+This demonstrates adherence to US Digital Services Play book play **DEFAULT TO OPEN** .
 Pl refer footer on the website on each page with a link "REPORT TECHNICAL ISSUES"
 e.
-Use of Agile scrum model for development process in sprints demonstrates adherence to Agile and iterative development process.Collaboratively working with usergroup to gather feedback , Task boarding , review artifacts , code reviews , sprint reviews , MoM's ,mockups demonstrates adherence to US Digital Services Play book play USE OF AGILE & ITERATIVE PROCESS.Refer artifacts in the GITHUB > demo > project-mgmt > docs folder.
+Use of Agile scrum model for development process in sprints demonstrates adherence to Agile and iterative development process.Collaboratively working with usergroup to gather feedback , Task boarding , review artifacts , code reviews , sprint reviews , MoM's ,mockups demonstrates adherence to US Digital Services Play book play USE OF AGILE & ITERATIVE PROCESS.
+Refer artifacts in the **GITHUB > demo > project-mgmt > docs** folder.

 f.
 Setup a multidisciplinary team with a identified leader as PRODUCT OWNER and single point of authority for the team for approvals and decision, direction for the team .
-Refer the team members and roles of the scrum team at GITHUB > demo > project-mgmt > docs > Bocklog >Backlog Details.jpg
+Refer the team members and roles of the scrum team at **GITHUB > demo > project-mgmt > docs > Bocklog >Backlog Details.jpg**

 ### Development Technology Stack